nishanthsiraj/nishanthsiraj/README.md

 - 👋 Hi, I’m @nishanthsiraj
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning AI Ml frameworks
+- 🌱 I’m currently learning Advanced frameworks
-- 💞️ I’m looking to collaborate on new advanced Data Science Models
+- 💞️ I’m looking to collaborate on new advanced Projects
 - 📫 How to reach me nishanthcyber@gmail.com

 <!---